varuntit101/backstage/plugins/catalog-backend/api-report.md

 import { BitbucketIntegration } from '@backstage/integration';
 import { CatalogApi } from '@backstage/catalog-client';
 import { CatalogEntitiesRequest } from '@backstage/catalog-client';
+import { ConditionalPolicyDecision } from '@backstage/plugin-permission-node';
+import { Conditions } from '@backstage/plugin-permission-node';
 import { Config } from '@backstage/config';
 import { DocumentCollator } from '@backstage/search-common';
 import { Entity } from '@backstage/catalog-model';